 The High Court of Australia will begin hearing a case on Tuesday 16 April 2019 regarding whether or not a sperm donor can legally be regarded as a parent.

-The Newcastle NSW based sperm donor, Robert, is challenging a decision by the Full Court of the Family Court that he is not the father of the girl conceived from genetic material provided by him.
+The Newcastle NSW based sperm donor, known as *Robert, is challenging a decision by the Full Court of the Family Court that he is not the father of the girl conceived from genetic material provided by him.

 There are two relevant children.
 Robert provided the genetic material for the eldest child’s conception.
 An anonymous sperm donor was used for the second child, following Robert’s refusal. *Susan is the biological mother of both children. *Margaret is Susan’s spouse.
 Robert is noted as the biological father of the elder child on her birth certificate.
 Margaret is noted as the intended other parent on the younger child’s birth certificate and now appears on an amended birth certificate as a parent.
 Robert is in a relationship with Greg.
 Robert and Greg have been an active part of the children’s childhood, with both girls calling Robert ‘Daddy’.